cleemesser/aero15X-laptop-linux-cuda-config/notes-install.md

 options nouveau modeset=0
 " >> /etc/modprobe.d/blacklist.conf
 ```
-- this is also stored
+- this is also stored so can try this from the repo instead

 ```
 sudo cat aero15X-laptop-linux-cuda-config/etc/modules >> /etc/modules